 Students in the Ph.D. program receive the M.A. and M.Phil. degree before writing the Ph.D. dissertation.
-They complete the requirements for the M.A. degree in the first two or three semesters and the requirements for the M.Phil. by the end of the sixth semester.
+They complete the requirements for the M.A. degree in the first three semesters and the requirements for the M.Phil. by the end of the sixth semester.
 Formal requirements for each stage of the program are listed at the bottom of this page.
 Students admitted to the Ph.D. program are normally awarded five years of financial support, including full-tuition fellowships and stipends.
 Ph.D. students are expected to apply for both internal and external grants (grant writing is one of the topics covered in the MESAAS Research Colloquium taken by all graduate students, MDES G6008).
 Fellowships are sometimes available to support research in specific areas of study.
 For more details, see below.

 A standard program of study looks like this: